dcp2njit/dcp2-IT286-004/Denise-PPJ13.md

 **Negatives:**

 The most difficult thing about this project was having to juggle it alongside the other projects I had for other classes.
 If I had more time to focus on Parasomnia I would've wanted to polish it way more, add more details/interaction, and fix more of the parts playtesters gave feedback on.
 I'm a little disappointed we didn't get to include everything we wanted to.
 I still feel like the game is lacking in terms of satisfying feedback, scariness, and communication of the narrative.
+Also, working in/managing a team is always a bit of a challenge, but it was a good learning experience.
 I definitely think I struggled with a lack of direction in the beginning, not knowing what to prioritize nor how to delegate the workload.
 I now understand the importance of prioritizing functionality over appearance and will keep it in mind in future projects.
 I learned from this project that I need to improve my workflow and communication skills.
 I should also try to trust myself more and take more initiative.